Download fact sheet: What is the capacity to contribute review process?

 - unique circumstances of the school community or school itself which impact the financial capacity of the school community to contribute.
 This could include high proportions of students from large families (e.g. those with greater numbers of dependants).

-It is important to note that not all approved authorities will be funded on their schools’ DMI scores until 2022.
+It is important to note that not all approved authorities will be funded on their CTC score until 2022.
+To support a smooth transition to the new DMI, in 2020 and 2021, schools will have their funding based on their 2011 Census SES score, their 2016 Census SES score or their DMI score – whichever is best for them financially.
 This phased transition provides the opportunity for both approved authorities and the department to consider and refine the review process.

 What will the review process look like?

-Consistent with current review processes in respect of SES scores, approved authorities will be required to provide the department with a business case outlining reasons and evidence for a review of a CTC score made under subsection 53(2) of the Act.
+Consistent with previous review processes, approved authorities will be asked to provide the department with a business case outlining reasons and evidence for a review.

-The department will assess each business case together with additional evidence sourced by the department from external datasets, such as the ABS Census of Population and Housing.
+The department will assess each business case together with additional evidence sourced by the department from external datasets, such as ABS Census data.
 If further information is considered necessary, the department will work with the approved authority to undertake a survey of parents and guardians of students at the school.

 An independent advisory panel will provide oversight of review decisions.